gerardsyd/portfolio_tracker/README.md

 - If quantity / price / fees are blank when providing trade data, portfolio calculations do not work as expected (when using Load Portfolio)

 ## To be built / implemented
-- Add trades to SQL dbase linked to user
 - Change menu to have Trades section with add trades and view trades; allow add trades via CSV
 - Move portfolio actions to separate user profile page
 - Allow multiple portfolios?